Why I Can NOT Recommend EveryPlate Meal Kit Delivery

 I pressed the issue with support chat and was cut off.
 Now, anyone that has ever done any kind of support chat knows that they always ask, “Is there anything else I can help you with today?”
 “Please rate this chat at the end.”
 “Have a great day.”

 Not this time.
-I was sent a message that said they did not intend to “set incorrect expectations for our valued customers and we do prioritize reported issues in our internal systems.
+The next message in the chat said they did not intend to “set incorrect expectations for our valued customers and we do prioritize reported issues in our internal systems.
 However, it is important to know that these reports undergo a thorough evaluation by multiple teams to pinpoint problem areas.”

 So if you ask me, the $1 menu is a gimmick.
 They have no intentions of sending you steak for $1.
-And if you contact them about the refund your buck but they’ve already gotten your money for the whole box.
+If you contact them about it, they refund your buck but they’ve already gotten your money for the whole box.
 So they win.

 If they had intentions of holding up their $1 menu, then they would’ve sent out the $1 items I ordered instead of issuing a $3 refund.

-After my disappointing support chat I went to their Facebook page and left a review.
-And of course because I did that, every third post in my Facebook newsfeed was a sponsored post for EveryPlate from Facebook accounts like Budget Mama and others.
-So there are bloggers and influencers out there more than happy to take money to push an ad to your newsfeed for a company that the probably don’t even use or if they do, it’s boxes as kickback for sponsoring ads – which you know will be packed correctly.
-So this is coming from someone who signed up for the service like any normal customer and this is how normal customers are treated.
+After my disappointing support chat, I went to their Facebook page and left a review.
+Of course, because I did that, every third post in my Facebook news feed was a sponsored post for EveryPlate from Facebook accounts like Budget Mama, Food Babe, etc. So there are bloggers and influencers out there more than happy to take money to push an ad to your news feed for a company that they probably don’t even use.
+Or if they do use them, they’re getting boxes as kickback for sponsoring ads.
+And you know those boxes will be packed correctly.
+THIS review is coming from someone who signed up for the service like any normal customer.
+And I discovered that this is how normal customers are treated.

 We will not use EveryPlate ever again.
-There are just too many others out there to try to waste time on a company that doesn’t follow through with their promos.
+There are just too many others out there to try.
+There is no sense in wasting time on a company that doesn’t follow through with their promos.

 Stay tuned to find out the ones we LOVED!